Most recently updated on May 8, 2023

 In the 1950s, Austin began the slow transition to a more high-tech economy.
 The city is now home to 7,000 technology companies, employing about 170,000 people, approximately 16 percent of the city’s workforce.
 That has earned Austin the nickname “Silicon Hills.”

 In 2018, Apple announced it was building a new $1 billion facility here.
 The company broke ground on the 3 million square foot facility in November 2019.
 In May 2020, a 192-room on-site hotel was added to the plans.
 In August 2022, it was announced that three new structure were being added to the project.
 The campus’ initial phase is expected to open sometime in 2023 with 5,000 employees.
+In January 2023, Apple announced plans for yet another building on the site.
+Construction is expected to begin in September on the 5-story office complex with completion scheduled for 2025, By then, Apple expects to have 15,000 employees working on the entire site.

 A 129-acre office campus next to the future Apple complex is planning to add 800,000 square feet of office space along with 1,800 apartments, a 340-room hotel and 80,000 square feet of retail space.
 The facility, known as 7700 Parmer, already houses offices for companies such as PayPal, eBay and Polycom.